l33t-xyz/clan.l33t.xyz/README.md

 # clan.l33t.xyz

-NextJS-based frontend app for gaming clan websites hosted on <https://l33t.xyz>
+Free, flexible, and robust gaming clan websites built on a convenient CMS powered by NextJS, Airtable, GitHub, and Vercel.

 # Clans on `clan.l33t.xyz`